-- 1 teaspoon oregano
+- 1 teaspoon dried oregano

 - 3 dried bay leaves

-- 2 pounds beef stew meat, (cut into bite-sized pieces)
+- 2 pounds beef stew meat cut into bite-sized pieces

-- 1 tsp salt
+- 1 teaspoon salt

-- 1 tsp pepper
+- 1 teaspoon pepper

-- 2 tbsp olive oil
+- 2 tablespoons extra virgin olive oil

-- 2-3 cloves of garlic, minced
+- 2-3 cloves garlic minced

 - Over medium heat, heat the olive oil in a skillet.

-- Stir and repeat until all sides of the beef pieces are browned.
+- Stir, and repeat until all sides of the beef pieces are browned.

 Taste more from 50 Healthy Slow Cooker Recipes!